2023 Best Value Visual & Performing Arts Schools in Michigan

 Top 10 Best Visual & Performing Arts Schools

-Our analysis found Michigan State University to be the best value school for visual and performing arts students who want to pursue a degree in Michigan.
+Our 2023 rankings named Michigan State University the best value school in Michigan for visual and performing arts students.
 Michigan State is a fairly large public school located in the city of East Lansing.

-In-state tuition fees for undergraduate students at Michigan State are $15,966 per year.
+Michigan State undergraduate students pay an average of $15,966 in in-state tuition and fees each year.
 After completing their degree, visual and performing arts graduates from Michigan State carry an average student debtload of $28,422.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $389.

-Michigan State did well in our overall quality rankings, too.
-It placed #4 on our Best Visual & Performing Arts Schools in Michigan list.
+Michigan State also took the #4 spot in our Best Visual & Performing Arts Schools in Michigan rankings.

 Full Visual & Performing Arts at Michigan State University Report

-In-state tuition fees for undergraduate students at GVSU are $13,900 per year.
+GVSU undergraduate students pay an average of $13,900 in in-state tuition and fees each year.
 After completing their degree, visual and performing arts graduates from GVSU carry an average student debtload of $26,050.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $235.

-GVSU also claimed a spot on our Best Visual & Performing Arts Schools in Michigan list.
-It’s in the top 15% of all schools in this category.
+On top of its placing in our value ranking, GVSU also did well on our Best Visual & Performing Arts Schools in Michigan list.
+It’s in the top 15% of all schools reviewed in this analysis.

 Full Visual & Performing Arts at Grand Valley State University Report